dnbaker/dashing2-binaries/README.md

 v2.1.14 - OSX + Linux.
 Bug fixes!
 v2.1.15 - OSX + Linux.
 Bug fixes!
 v2.1.16 - OSX + Linux.
 Bug fixes, small clean ups.
 Bump to c++20.

+### Notes

+Warning: v2.1.14 has a known performance regression with erroneous logging.
+We highly recommend avoiding it. v2.1.15 and later do not have this issue.